Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 Uploads and detonate samples in Recorded Future's Malware Analysis Sandbox.
 The sandbox provides safe and immediate behavioral analysis, helping contextualize key artifacts in an investigation, leading to faster triage.
 ![](Images/2023-06-26-10-04-42.png)

+## **Import Alerts** (SOC Efficiency)

+To increase the visibility and availability of Recorded Future Alerts.
+Import Recorded Future Alerts and Playbook Alerts from Recorded Future Portal into Sentinel.

 ## Risk lists
 Risk lists are curated lists that contain Indicators of Compromise (IOCs), such as IP addresses, domains, file hashes, or URLs associated with malicious activity.
 These lists are generated based on a wide array of Recorded Future intelligence sources, including open web, dark web, and other technical sources.